Sorting and Filtering Security Policy Rules

 - Traffic (30 days)—Traffic in bytes that matched the rule over the last 30 days is the default sorting method.

-Traffic (30 days) always displays only the last 30 days of traffic in bytes.
-Changing the Timeframe does not change the duration of the Traffic (30 days) bytes measurement.
+Traffic (30 days)always displays only the last 30 days of traffic in bytes.
+Changing the

 - For rules with large numbers of applications seen, it may take longer to process application usage statistics.